genrmiranda/media-archive/README.md

 ## JSON Documents

-S3 Upload set to true will generate JSON document for each asset which you can import to NoSQL, and Search Engine like Solr and ElasticSearch
+output-json-doc set to true will generate JSON document for each asset which you can import to NoSQL, and Search Engine like Solr and ElasticSearch
 ```
- --s3-upload=true
+ --output-json-doc=true
 ```

 Location of generated JSON documents: